mocktomata/mocktomata/packages/mocktomata/README.md

 ## Incubator

-Hi, I am [`incubator`].
+Greetings, I am [`incubator`].
 One of four automata in the [mocktomata] family.

-I'm specialize in writing [plugins][plugin].
+I specialize in helping you to create [plugins][plugin].

-While [mocktomata] is very capable out of the box, there will be situations where the default behavior is not sufficient.
+While [mocktomata] is very capable out of the box, there could be situations where the default behavior is not sufficient.

 Here is where [plugin] comes in.